Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/us02/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US03 - As an HRM, I want to register a collaborator with a job and fundamental characteristics." as it is necessary to select the "job title" when creating a new collaborator.
+* There is no dependencies of this US, however, "US03 - As an HRM, I want to register a collaborator with a job and fundamental characteristics." will depend on this one as it is necessary to be implemented in order for the system to be able to provide "job title" options when creating a new collaborator.

 ### 1.5 Input and Output Data